stephenjia/bmvc16_face/README.md

 # Demo
-* Run the experiments for face rotation:
+* Run the experiments for face rotation: <br />
 First change the configuration of the experiment in ```config_stageX_color.py``` Then run
 ```
 python train_stage1_color.py
 ```
-to train the first stage model and write checkpoint files to the checkpoints directory.
+to train the first stage model and write checkpoint files to the checkpoints directory. <br />
 Then run
 ```
 python train_stage2_color.py
 ```
-to train the second stage model and write checkpoint files to the checkpoints directory.
+to train the second stage model and write checkpoint files to the checkpoints directory. <br />
 To evaluate the trained models on test data, run
 ```
 python generate_triplet_demo_color.py